DigiBP/DigiBP_VacherinFribourgeois/documentation/20200603_documentation.md

 # User Management in Camunda

-In Camunda we created a group of three strategic purchasers "strategicPurchasing", which includes the users Max Meier, Lihong Wang and Laurin Schmid.
+In Camunda we created a group of three strategic purchasers "StrategicPurchasing", which includes the users Max Meier, Lihong Wang and Laurin Schmid.
 All user tasks in our process can be claimed by either user of the group "StrategicPurchasing".
 The users were given were given the necessary authorizations.

 ![](https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/Group strategic purchasing.png?raw=true)